jcbritobr/pnm/README.md

 # PNM
 PNM is a collection of open image formats.
 They are also refered as **portable anymap format(PNM)**.
 This library supports ppm(portable pixmap), pgm(portable graymap) and pbm(portable bitmap) formats.
-There is also a encoder and decoder implementations.
+There is also an encoder and decoder implementations.

-* Description
+* Description \
 Each file starts with a two byte magic number (in ascii) that identifies the type of the file it is (PPM, PGM, PBM) and its encoding (**ascii/plain or binary/raw**).
 The magic number is a capital P followed by a single-digit number.
 Below is a explanation table with **ascii/binary** magic number formats.

 | **Type**        | **Magic Number** | **Extension** | **Color**                                                                    |